 Signal transduction inhibitors | |

-Surgical excision remains the primary modality for treating melanoma.
+Surgical excision remains the primary modality for treating localized melanoma.
 Cutaneous melanomas that have not spread beyond the initial site are highly curable.
-The treatment for localized melanoma is surgical excision with margins proportional to the microstage of the primary lesion.
+Localized melanoma is excised with margins proportional to the microstage of the primary lesion.

-Lymphatic mapping and SLNB can be considered to assess the presence of occult metastasis in the regional lymph nodes of patients with primary tumors larger than 1 to 4 mm, potentially identifying individuals who may be spared the morbidity of regional lymph node dissections and individuals who may benefit from adjuvant therapy.[1-6]
+Lymphatic mapping and SLNB should be considered to assess the presence of occult metastasis in the regional lymph nodes of patients with primary tumors measuring at least 0.8 mm thick with clinically negative nodes.
+These procedures may identify individuals who can avoid regional lymph node dissection and individuals who may benefit from adjuvant therapy.[5-10]

-Adjuvant therapy options are expanding for patients at high risk of recurrence after complete resection and include checkpoint inhibitors and combination signal transduction inhibitor therapy.
-Ipilimumab was the first checkpoint inhibitor to be approved by the U.S. Food and Drug Administration (FDA) as adjuvant therapy, and it has demonstrated improved overall survival (OS) at 10 mg/kg (ipi10) compared with placebo (EORTC 18071 [NCT00636168]).[12]
+Adjuvant therapy options for patients at high risk of recurrence after complete resection include checkpoint inhibitors and combination signal transduction inhibitor therapy.
+Ipilimumab was the first checkpoint inhibitor to be approved by the U.S. Food and Drug Administration (FDA) as adjuvant therapy, and it has demonstrated improved overall survival (OS) at 10 mg/kg (ipi10) compared with placebo (EORTC 18071 [NCT00636168]).[18]
 However, ipi10 has significant toxicity at this dose.
 The North American Intergroup Trial E1609 (NCT01274338), designed with three treatment groups, compared ipi10 with ipilimumab at a lower dose of 3 mg/kg (ipi3) (approved for metastatic melanoma) and with high-dose interferon (HDI).
-Ipi3 showed a significant improvement in OS whereas ipi10 did not.[13]
-These data remove support for HDI as adjuvant treatment of melanoma.
-As newer checkpoint inhibitors emerge, the role of ipi3 remains to be further defined.
+Ipi3 showed a significant improvement in OS whereas ipi10 did not.[19]
+These data do not support HDI as an adjuvant treatment option for melanoma.

-Large randomized trials with the newer checkpoint inhibitors (nivolumab and pembrolizumab) and with combination signal transduction inhibitors (dabrafenib plus trametinib) showed a clinically significant impact on relapse-free survival (RFS).
-CheckMate 238 (NCT02388906) compared nivolumab with ipi10 and found that nivolumab was superior in RFS and had a more tolerable safety profile.[14]
-Pembrolizumab was superior to placebo in RFS, with data on OS still maturing in the MK-3475-054/KEYNOTE-054 trial (NCT02362594).[15]
-Dabrafenib plus trametinib was superior to placebo in RFS, with data on OS still maturing in the COMBI-AD trial (NCT01682083).[16]
-Single-agent BRAF-inhibitor therapy with vemurafenib did not show improved RFS compared with placebo in the BRIM8 trial (NCT01667419).[17]
+Large randomized trials with nivolumab and pembrolizumab and with combination signal transduction inhibitors (dabrafenib plus trametinib) have shown a clinically significant impact on relapse-free survival (RFS).
+CheckMate 238 (NCT02388906) compared nivolumab with ipi10 and found that nivolumab produced superior RFS and had a more tolerable safety profile.[20]
+Pembrolizumab produced superior RFS compared with placebo, with data on OS still maturing in the MK-3475-054/KEYNOTE-054 trial (NCT02362594).[21]
+Dabrafenib plus trametinib produced superior RFS compared with placebo, with data on OS still maturing in the COMBI-AD trial (NCT01682083).[22]
+Single-agent BRAF-inhibitor therapy with vemurafenib did not show improved RFS compared with placebo in the BRIM8 trial (NCT01667419).[23]

 The benefit of immunotherapy with ipilimumab, nivolumab, and pembrolizumab has been seen regardless of programmed death-ligand 1 (PD-L1) expression or BRAF mutations.
 Combination signal transduction inhibitor therapy is an additional option for patients with BRAF mutations.